Help Paying for Medicare

 Are you eligible for financial assistance?

 Whether you are eligible for financial assistance depends on your income.
 Your income includes money you get from retirement benefits or other money that you report for tax purposes.
-It also includes your assets (for example, property other than your house).
 The income eligibility levels vary by state and program.
-In 2012, the income eligibility average is close to $16,755 a year for an individual or $22,695 for a couple.
+In 2013, the income eligibility average was close to $17,235 a year for an individual or $23,265 for a couple.

 Want to learn more?